-Rivers Casino Pittsburgh currently dominates the western PA retail scene thanks to a virtual monopoly.
+Rivers Casino Sportsbook in Pittsburgh currently dominates the western PA retail scene thanks to a virtual monopoly.
 Shutting out these two properties would only strengthen the Rush Street casino’s position in the region.

 According to the Live! application, this is not fair.
 As a result, they are petitioning the board to allow Category 2 properties the same permissions as Category 1 facilities.
 The group points out that the language in the expansion act and supplemental acts related to mini-casinos seem to intend equality across all mini-casino licensees.

 The Stadium project summed up its problem with the current setup in the application:

 The result is substantial inequity between the Category 1 licensees and the Category 2 and 3 licensees that may have an affiliated Category 4 casino.
 Of the five Category 4 facilities currently planned, three would be able to conduct sports wagering under their affiliated Category 1 license by locating a nonprimary location within the licensed facility, while the remaining two Category 4 facilities would be deprived of the opportunity unless each entity paid an additional $10 million for a separate sports wagering certificate.
 The result is contrary to the rule of statutory construction which precludes interpretations that produce absurd results.
 The interpretation would also relegate the Category 4 facilities held by Category 2 or 3 licensees to “second class” status, depriving them and their customers of a retail sportsbook that can be offered at select, Category 1-affiliated Category 4 casinos.